GenomicsAotearoa/metagenomics_summer_school/docs/day3/ex13_gene_annotation_part1.md

 Awkwardly, `diamond` does not provide the headers for what the columns in the output table mean.
 [This table](http://www.metagenomics.wiki/tools/blast/blastn-output-format-6) is a handy reference for how to interpret the output.

-From here we can view important stastics for each query/target pairing such as the number of identify residues between sequences and the aligned length between query and target.
+From here we can view important stastics for each query/target pairing such as the number of identical residues between sequences and the aligned length between query and target.

 Before we begin, we need to create an directory for outputs.